-Columbia Needlegrass (Achnatherum nelsonii subsp. nelsonii) plant — close-up photo
+Columbia Needlegrass (Eriocoma nelsonii subsp. dorei (syn.
+Achnatherum nelsonii subsp. dorei)) plant — close-up photo

 Columbia Needlegrass